-Food handlers must be aware that this is usually spread by inadequate cooking and cross-contamination, highlighting just how important it is to keep cooking and kitchen areas as clean and safe as possible.
+Food handlers must be aware that this is usually spread by inadequate cooking as well as cross-contamination, highlighting just how important it is to keep cooking and kitchen areas as clean and safe as possible.
 Salmonella can make you ill for up to three weeks with symptoms such as diarrhoea, fever, vomiting and stomach pains.

 What is E. coli?

-Just like Salmonella, E.coli can thrive in raw and undercooked meats.
+E. coli can thrive in raw and undercooked meats in a similar way to Salmonella.
 It can also spread through other contaminated foods like vegetables and salads, water or unpasteurised milk.
-Those working with food must also ensure they wash their hands regularly as E.coli can be passed on from person to person.
+Those working with food must also ensure they wash their hands regularly as E. coli can be passed on from person to person.

 The FSA says that 50 per cent of those suffering from this type of food poisoning have bloody diarrhoea.
-Other symptoms include stomach cramps and vomiting and can last for up to two weeks.
+Other symptoms include stomach cramps and vomiting, all of which can last for up to two weeks.
 When it comes to children with the illness, especially those under the age of four, it can cause haemolytic uraemic syndrome (HUS), which is a serious condition affecting the kidneys.